Mariners vs. Phillies Player Props Betting Odds

 Marsh Stats

-- Marsh has 25 hits with six doubles, four triples, four home runs, 11 walks and 13 RBI.
-He's also stolen one base.
+- Brandon Marsh has six doubles, four triples, four home runs, 11 walks and 13 RBI (26 total hits).
+He has swiped one base.

-- Marsh has recorded at least one hit in four straight games.
-In his last five games he is batting .308 with a triple, a home run, six walks and two RBI.
+- Marsh takes a five-game streak with at least one hit into this contest.
+In his last five games he is batting .333 with a triple, a home run, four walks and two RBI.

 Marsh Recent Games